Bag-Labs/greenhouse-job-board/README.txt

 *	Add the `department_filter` attribute: `[greenhouse department_filter="Value1|Value2"]`
 *	supports single or multiple values, pipe-delimited
 *	supports either using the department name OR the department id as the value.
-*	supports single negated value - Excludes this department and shows all others. (example: `department_filter="-Value3"`)
+*	supports negated values - Excludes department(s) and display others. (example: `department_filter="-Value3|-Value4"`)

 Job Filtering

-*	Want to filter results by job?
-Show only specific jobs?
+*	Want to filter results by job? display only specific jobs?
 Exclude specific jobs?
 *	Add the `job_filter` attribute: `[greenhouse job_filter="Value1|Value2"]`
 *	supports single or multiple values, pipe-delimited
 *	supports either using the job title OR the job id as the value.
-*	supports single negated value - Excludes this job and shows all others. (example: `job_filter="-Value3"`)
+*	supports negated values - Excludes this job and show others. (example: `job_filter="-Value3|-Value4"`)

-Filters coming soon:

-*	Office Filter
+Office Filtering

+*	Want to filter results by office?
+Show only jobs from a specific office or exclude a specific office?
+*	Add the `office_filter` attribute: `[greenhouse office_filter="Value1|Value2"]`
+*	supports single or multiple values, pipe-delimited
+*	supports either using the office name OR the office id as the value.
+*	supports negated values - Excludes office(s) and only display jobs from elsewhere. (example: `office_filter="-Value3"`)

-*	Location Filter
+Location Filtering

+*	Want to filter results by location?
+Show only jobs from a specific location or exclude a specific location?
+*	Add the `location_filter` attribute: `[greenhouse location_filter="Value1|Value2"]`
+*	supports single or multiple values, pipe-delimited
+*	supports location text value, since there is no id associated to locations in greenhouse.
+*	supports negated values - Excludes location(s) and only display jobs from elsewhere. (example: `location_filter="-Value3"`)

 Hiding Forms

-*	If you don't want application forms to show up and simply want to display listings, simply add the `hide_forms` attribute
+*	If you don't want application forms to display and simply want to display listings, just add the `hide_forms` attribute
 *	ex. `[greenhouse hide_forms="true"]`

+Coming soon:

+*	Sorting

 == Installation ==